 Facility registration for meat/meat products: Slaughterhouses and meat-processing establishment applications for accreditations should be submitted through the competent authorities of the exporting countries.
+Meat and meat products refer to products that contain more than 5% meat content and include animal oil and fat.
 They must follow the steps below:

-- Ensure that the country is accredited by SFA: SFA will only consider applications from slaughterhouses and meat processing establishments from SFA approved exporting countries. - Submit the application to the competent authority of the exporting country.
+• Ensure that the country is accredited by SFA: SFA will only consider applications from slaughterhouses and meat processing establishments from SFA approved exporting countries.

+Submit the application to the competent authority of the exporting country.
 If raw meat is being used for further processing, the product must be obtained from slaughterhouses approved by SFA.
-The reader may want to use SFA's database to search for approved overseas establishments. - Download and complete (in English) the application form:
+The reader may want to use SFA's database to search for approved overseas establishments.
+Please click here for the link to the database for approved/accredited overseas meat and egg processing establishments.

+• Download and complete (in English) the application form: